 Equal Employment Opportunity

+Mercy Corps is an equal opportunity employer that does not tolerate discrimination on any basis.
+We actively seek out diverse backgrounds, perspectives, and skills so that we can be collectively stronger and have sustained global impact.
 We are committed to providing an environment of respect and psychological safety where equal employment opportunities are available to all.
 We do not engage in or tolerate discrimination on the basis of race, color, gender identity, gender expression, religion, age, sexual orientation, national or ethnic

 origin, disability (including HIV/AIDS status), marital status, military veteran status or any other protected group in the locations where we work.

 Mercy Corps is committed to ensuring that all individuals we come into contact with through our work, whether team members, community members, program participants or others, are treated with respect and dignity.
 We are committed to the core principles regarding prevention of sexual exploitation and abuse laid out by the UN Secretary General and IASC.
 We will not tolerate child abuse, sexual exploitation, abuse, or harassment by or of our team members.
 As part of our commitment to a safe and inclusive work environment, team members are expected to conduct themselves in a professional manner, respect local laws and customs, and to adhere to Mercy Corps Code of Conduct Policies and values at all times.
 Team members are required to complete mandatory Code of and on an annual basis